epomatti/quickstart-cicd/README.md

 ### Non-Production releases

-Once the code is ready for live integrated testing, create and push your tags:
+Once the code is ready for live integration testing, create and push your tag:

 > ℹ️ If you don't need dynamic environments with IaC and paired branches, choose a centralized integration branch from which you'll generate your tags.